Cisco ACI with Avi Vantage Deployment Guide

 - Network policy mode

-This is a traditional mode where EPGs for the Avi Service Engines are being used.
+This is a traditional mode where EPGs for the Avi Service Engines are used instead of Service Graphs within ACI.
 Avi Vantage will be deployed as an external L3Out on Cisco CSP and will perform the BGP peering with ACI.

 Network Policy Mode with Avi Vantage on Write Access VMware Cloud

 In this mode, Avi Vantage is integrated with VMware and the VMware infrastructure is used to configure the interfaces and port groups.